LearnSocial Media / Tech

 Lessons for Founders

-1. Copying is Strategy.
+1. Copying is a legitimate strategy.

 Key Takeaways